sigasi/sigasi_insights/manual/graphics.md

 pager: true
 ---

+[xprt_only]

 The BlockDiagram- and StateMachine views are a very useful way to explore and understand HDL designs, but sometimes that just doesn't cut it.
-The diagrams are too complex and crowded to understand a design.
+The diagrams can be too complex and crowded to understand a design.
 For this reason, the diagrams can't always be directly used in documentation.
 To solve this challenge you can make use of the Graphics Configuration Language.

 # The Language
-The Graphics Configuration Language is a plain text file containing declarations and configurations, which when interpreted, results in **grouping**, **filtering** and **coloring** in the diagram.
+The Graphics Configuration Language is a plain text file containing declarations and configurations, which when interpreted, result in **grouping**, **filtering** and **coloring** in the diagram.
 You can see it in action in the images below:

 This BlockDiagram